NuKeeperDotNet/NuKeeper/README.md

 Automagically update nuget packages in .NET projects.

+## Why

+Because .Net devs are bad at applying nuget package updates.

+## What

+**NuKeeper** will compare the nuget packages used in your solution to the latest versions available on [Nuget.org](https://www.nuget.org/), and make PRs containg updates.

+## How

 Written in .Net core.

 You will need command line versions of `git` and `dotnet`.